anuragambuja/data-engineering-gcp/bigquery/README.md

   * Order statements should be the last part of the query.
   * [Optimize join patterns](https://cloud.google.com/bigquery/docs/best-practices-performance-compute#optimize_your_join_patterns).
   * Place the table with the _largest_ number of rows first, followed by the table with the _fewest_ rows, and then place the remaining tables by decreasing size.
 This is due to how BigQuery works internally: the first table will be distributed evenly and the second table will be broadcasted to all the nodes.

+## Pricing

+BigQuery pricing is divided in 2 main components: processing and storage.
+There are also additional charges for other operations such as ingestion or extraction.
+The cost of storage is fixed and at the time of writing is US$0.02 per GB per month; you may check the current storage pricing [in this link](https://cloud.google.com/bigquery/pricing#storage).

+Data processing has a [2-tier pricing model](https://cloud.google.com/bigquery/pricing#analysis_pricing_models):
+-  On demand pricing (default): US$5 per TB per month; the first TB of the month is free.
+-  Flat rate pricing: based on the number of pre-requested _slots_ (virtual CPUs).
+   -  A minimum of 100 slots is required for the flat-rate pricing which costs US$2,000 per month.
+   -  Queries take up slots.
+If you're running multiple queries and run out of slots, the additional queries must wait until other queries finish in order to free up the slot.
+On demand pricing does not have this issue.
+   -  The flat-rate pricing only makes sense when processing more than 400TB of data per month.

+When running queries on BQ, the top-right corner of the window will display an approximation of the size of the data that will be processed by the query.
+Once the query has run, the actual amount of processed data will appear in the _Query results_ panel in the lower half of the window.
+This can be useful to quickly calculate the cost of the query.